Rodrigo Duterte

-Early life
+Early years

-Rodrigo Roa Duterte was born on March 28, 1945, in Maasin, Southern Leyte.
-His father was Vicente Gonzales Duterte (1911–1968), a Cebuano lawyer, and his mother, Soledad Gonzales Roa (1916–2012), was a schoolteacher from Cabadbaran, Agusan and a civic leader of Maranao descent.
+Rodrigo Roa Duterte was born on March 28, 1945, in Maasin, Leyte.
+His father was Vicente Gonzales Duterte (1911–1968), a Cebuano lawyer, and his mother, Soledad Gonzales Roa (1916–2012), was a schoolteacher from Cabadbaran, Agusan and a civic leader, of Chinese and Spanish mestizo descent.
 Duterte has said that his grandfather was Chinese and hailed from Xiamen in Fujian, China.
 Duterte has four siblings: Eleanor, Jocelyn, Emmanuel and Benjamin.

 Duterte's father was mayor of Danao, Cebu, and subsequently the provincial governor of (the then-undivided) Davao province.
 Rodrigo's cousin Ronald was mayor of Cebu City from 1983 to 1986.
 Ronald's father, Ramon Duterte, also held that position from 1957 to 1959.
 The Dutertes consider the Cebu-based political families of the Durano and the Almendras clan as relatives.
 Duterte also has relatives from the Roa clan in Leyte through his mother's side.
 Duterte's family lived in Maasin, and in his father's hometown in Danao, until he was four years old.
 Duterte was heavily influenced by his mother, who unlike Vicente was a staunch anti-Marcos activist, which led the young Duterte to have a divided opinion on the Marcoses.
-Duterte later said Marcos could have been the best president, but unfortunately he was a dictator.
+Duterte later said Marcos could have been the best president, but he was a dictator.
 The Dutertes initially moved to Mindanao in 1948 but still went back and forth to the Visayas until 1949.
 They finally settled in the Davao Region in 1950.
 Vicente worked as a lawyer engaged in private practice.
 Soledad worked as a teacher until 1952, when Vicente entered politics.

 Education and early law career

 Duterte went to Laboon Elementary School in Maasin for a year.
 He spent his remaining elementary days at Santa Ana Elementary School in Davao City, where he completed his primary education in 1956.
 He finished his secondary education in the High School Department of Holy Cross College of Digos (now Cor Jesu College) in Digos, Davao province, after being expelled twice from previous schools, including one in the Ateneo de Davao University (AdDU) High School due to misconduct.
 He graduated in 1968 with a Bachelor of Arts degree in political science at the Lyceum of the Philippines in Manila.

-He obtained a law degree from San Beda College of Law in 1972.
-In the same year, he passed the bar exam.
-Duterte eventually became a special counsel at the City Prosecution Office in Davao City from 1977 to 1979, fourth assistant city prosecutor from 1979 to 1981, third assistant city prosecutor from 1981 to 1983, and second assistant city prosecutor from 1983 to 1986.
+Duterte obtained a law degree from San Beda College of Law in 1972, passing the bar exam in the same year.
+He worked as a professor in the national police academy, and was a member of an organization called Nationalist Alliance for Justice, Freedom and Democracy.
+He later served as the OIC vice mayor of Davao City, assisting evacuees from Davao City remote areas and working for the release of soldiers captured by the New Peoples Army (NPA).
+Eventually, he became a special counsel at the City Prosecution Office in Davao City from 1977 to 1979, fourth assistant city prosecutor from 1979 to 1981, third assistant city prosecutor from 1981 to 1983, and second assistant city prosecutor from 1983 to 1986.